bcgov/onroutebc/common/payment/Credit Account CFS Sequence.md

-    note over onRouteBC,CFS: If CFS down for evening reconcile, use the<br/>last known limit and balance from database. opt CFS is available and returned limit/balance onRouteBC->>onRouteBC: Save last known credit<br/>limit and balance to DB end
+    note over onRouteBC,CFS: If CFS down for evening reconcile, use the<br/>last known limit and balance from database. opt CFS is available and returned limit/balance onRouteBC->>onRouteBC: Save last known credit<br/>limit and balance to DB note over onRouteBC,CFS: TBD how to synchronize TPS and onRouteBC<br/>when CFS unavailable. end
     alt Sufficient available credit
         onRouteBC->>CFS: Create invoice